daniloefl/hfnum/README.md

 The software is a Python library, where the calculations are done in C++, but the configuration of the parameters is done in Python.
 Example Python configurations for the Hydrogen, Helium, Lithium, Beryllium, Boron and Carbon can be seen in the share directory.
 Note that the central potential approximation is used to solve the equations in the radial variable, so the energies found will only be a first approximation.
-Perturbative corrections can be applied further using the code in src/NonCentralCorrection.cxx.
+Perturbative corrections can be applied further using the code in src/NonCentralCorrection.cxx (but it has some bugs: TODO).

 The actual equation set up can be done either using several methods, which implement different potential models:
   * Hartree-Fock with central potential approximation: this is implemented in the hfnum.HF class.
 It projects the potentials in the spherical harmonic of the orbitla being calculated in case of non-filled shells.
 This should give the most accurate result, but it is the slowest.
 The examples below show this method being used.